 - Price: $$$

-- Construction: An alternate construction to the 2-piece model above, the company also offers a three-part Vial Vessel, and we were curious to compare the two.
+- How it’s made: An alternate construction to the 2-piece model above, the company also offers a three-part Vial Vessel, and we were curious to compare the two.
 Like the two-piece version, there’s foam in the base and in the lid — which also has to be removed to draw insulin.
 The 3-piece Vessel shares the same thick, solid, massive construction of the two piece, but with a barrel that looks more cage-like.
 We found that we could insert both Humalog and Novolog into the barrel.
 There are multiple color choices, and you can order each of the three pieces in different colors to make an array of fun combos.
 BTW, T1D3DGear is the brainchild of a D-dad and “looper,” so a portion of their proceeds are donated to the Nightscout Foundation.
 They also make a line of RileyLink cases, plus, new for COVID-19, they’ve introduced 3D-printed hands-free door openers.
 They promise to “treat you better than your pancreas does.”